Women in the Spanish Civil War: Start of the Civil War

 On 17 July 1936, the Unión Militar Española launched a coup d'état in North Africa and Spain.
-They believed they would have an easy victory.
-They failed to predict the people's attachment to the Second Republic.
+They believed they would have an easy victory, but failed to predict the people's attachment to the Second Republic.
 With the Republic largely maintaining control over its Navy, Franco and others in the military successfully convinced Adolf Hitler to provide transport for Spanish troops from North Africa to the Iberian peninsula.
 These actions led to a divided Spain, and the protracted events of the Spanish Civil War.
 It would not officially end until 1 April 1939.
 Franco's initial coalition included monarchists, conservative Republicans, Falange Española members, Carlist traditionalist, Roman Catholic clergy and the Spanish army.
 They had support from fascist Italy and Nazi Germany.
 The Republican side included Socialists, Communists, and various other left wing actors.

 The military revolt was announced on the radio across the country, and people took to the streets immediately as they tried to determine the extent of the situation, and if it was a military or political conflict.
-Dolores Ibárruri would soon coin the phrase "¡No pasarán!" a few days later, on 18 July 1936 in Madrid while on the radio from the Ministry of the Interior's radio station, saying, "It is better to die on your feet than live on your knees. ¡No pasarán!"
+Dolores Ibárruri would coin the phrase "¡No pasarán!" a few days later, on 18 July 1936 in Madrid while broadcasting on the Ministry of the Interior's radio station, saying, "It is better to die on your feet than live on your knees. ¡No pasarán!"

 At the start of the Civil War, there were two primary anarchist organizations: Confederación Nacional del Trabajo (CNT) and the Federación Anarquista Ibérica (FAI).
 Representing working-class people, they set out to prevent the Nationalists from seizing control while also serving as reforming influences inside Spain.

-Great Britain, France, Germany, Italy and the Soviet Union signed the Non-Intervention Treaty in August 1936, promising not to provide material support for the war to any of the parties, even as Germany and Italy were already and continued to provide support to Spain's fascists.
+Great Britain, France, Germany, Italy, and the Soviet Union signed the Non-Intervention Treaty in August 1936, promising not to provide material support for the war to any of the parties, even as Germany and Italy were already and continued to provide support to Spain's fascists.